-From the above discussion, we can see that fostering local knowledge and wisdom from the global environment is in fact a process of localization of global knowledge for local developments.
-Also the growth of local knowledge and wisdom may contribute back to the pool of global knowledge system and generate impacts on other countries.
+From the above discussion, we can see that fostering local knowledge and human development from the global environment is in fact a process of localization of global knowledge for local developments.
+Also the growth of local knowledge and human development may contribute back to the pool of global knowledge system and generate impacts on other countries.
 This becomes a part of globalization of local knowledge.
 It means that there is a dynamic relationship between localization and globalization.